It Takes a Village Idiot, and I Married One

 "It Takes a Village Idiot, and I Married One" is the 17th episode of the fifth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on May 13, 2007.
 The episode features Lois as she runs for Mayor of Quahog against incumbent Mayor Adam West, once she notices how polluted the local lake has become.
-Lois is elected as mayor and successfully cleans the lake, but quickly succumbs when the toxic-dump owner pressures her to let him resume dumping toxins into the lake.
+Lois is elected as mayor and successfully cleans the lake, but quickly succumbs to corruption when the toxic-dump owner pressures her to let him resume dumping toxins into the lake.

-The episode was directed by Zac Moncrief and written by cast member Alex Borstein, whose script was based on a one-woman show she had previously written that served as a tribute to Hillary Clinton; Borstein later wrote a novelization of the episode in collaboration with fellow series writer Cherry Chevapravatdumrong.
-It received mixed reviews from critics for its storyline and many cultural references.
+The episode was directed by Zac Moncrief and written by cast member Alex Borstein (credited as a.bo) whose script was based on a one-woman show she had previously written that served as a tribute to Hillary Clinton; Borstein later wrote a novelization of the episode in collaboration with fellow series writer Cherry Chevapravatdumrong.
+The episode received mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.21 million homes in its original airing.
 The episode featured guest performances by Jeff Bergman, Gary Cole, Jackson Douglas, Keith Ferguson, Carrie Fisher, Masam Holden, Don Most, Gary Newman, Keith Olbermann, and Fred Tatasciore, along with several of the series' recurring guest-voice actors.

 Plot

 The Griffin family decides to take a vacation at Quagmire's cabin at Lake Quahog.
 When they go swimming in the lake, they discover that an oil refinery is dumping toxic waste into it; as they flee the lake, their hair falls out, forcing them to wear powdered wigs until it grows back.
 Lois complains to Mayor Adam West, who admits that he sanctioned the dumping in exchange for free hair oil.
-Outraged at West’s deliberate act of corruption, Lois decides to run against him in the upcoming mayoral election.
+Outraged at West's deliberate act of corruption, Lois decides to run against him in the upcoming mayoral election.
 Peter and his friends become strong supporters of Lois' campaign, realizing that they'd be able to get away with almost everything, should she become mayor.
-But Lois' campaign soon falters as Mayor West proves more politically savvy.
+But Lois' campaign soon falters, as Mayor West proves more politically savvy.
 While Lois bores voters with detailed plans to improve the city, Mayor West uses glittering generalities and statements completely unrelated to the questions posed to him.
 Following Brian's advice to give short, simple answers, Lois resorts to similar tactics, dropping controversial terms such as "Jesus" and "9/11" in meaningless ways.
 She eventually gains the populace's support and wins the election.